Christie: No regrets not moving sooner on cannabis

 When he returned from the CARICOM meeting, Prime Minister Dr Hubert Minnis announced the government was establishing the Bahamas National Commission on Marijuana to gauge public opinion on cannabis.

-The prime minister has since confirmed his support of decriminalization in several interviews despite previously indicating he did want to force his personal views on the public.
+Minnis has since confirmed his support of decriminalization in several interviews despite previously indicating he did want to force his personal views on the public.

 In its preliminary report, obtained by Eyewitness News last month, the commission recommended that marijuana be decriminalized and persons be allowed to have a maximum of one ounce of the substance in their possession without prosecution.